Q) How do I submit my application?

-Q) Can I apply if I have been dismissed from another law school?
+Q) Can I apply if I have been disqualified previously for academic reasons?

 Q) Can I apply if I am a convicted criminal?

 A) Applicants who have been convicted of any criminal offense, or who have charges pending against them, should consult the State Board of Law Examiners in the state(s) in which they expect to practice law.